-Amarjargal: Our economy is a direct reflection of our current situation.
+Amarjargal: Mongolian economic outlook is a direct reflection of our current situation.
 This year, COVID-19 is shaking the global economy.

 However, Mongolia's economy is a little different from the rest of the world.
 It’s based on raw materials and is highly dependent on exports.
 Our population has a high proportion of young people and almost half of Mongolia’s population is concentrated in Ulaanbaatar.